 Please refer to the text in Russian as a source.

 Interim results of Russian-Chinese economic cooperation after the "turn to the East"

-The impetus for the "turn to the East" was the aggravation of Russian relations with Europe and the United States against the backdrop of the annexation of the Crimea and the conflict in the territory of Eastern Ukraine.
-The very idea of a "turn to the East" seemed at that moment to be a breath of fresh air: the most active foreign policy activity was now associated not only with confronting the West and imposing sanctions, but with building constructive relations in the East.
+The impetus for the "turn to the East" was the aggravation of Russian relations with Europe and the United States against the background of the annexation of Crimea and the conflict on the territory of Eastern Ukraine.
+The very idea of "turning to the East" seemed at that time a breath of fresh air: the most active foreign policy activity was henceforth associated not only with confronting the West and imposing sanctions, but with building constructive relations in the East.
 Russia has a new positive international agenda.

 The loudest success of the first year of "turning" is considered to be contract between oil and gas giants of Russia and China - Gazprom and CNPC.
 The contract involves the supply of gas to China for the next 30 years, beginning with 2019.
 Russia will receive a total of $ 400 billion for this.
 The largest Russian state corporation Rosneft also developed the Chinese direction.
 This year, with the CNPC, the 2013 contract was extended for the supply of oil through Kazakhstan, with Rosneft will build Refinery in Tianjin, with the energy corporation Huaxin Rosneft signed the a long-term agreement this September, Sinopec and Rosneft agree on the joint development of deposits in Siberia and on the construction of an oil refinery in Russia.
 Moreover, in September it was announced, that the Chinese corporation CEFC buys 14% of Rosneft shares from Glencore and the Qatar sovereign fund QIA.